 However, the capabilities of artificial intelligence are continuing to improve, thanks to extensive training in simulations and the thousands of hours of real-life driving experience that partially autonomous cars are gaining on the road.
 These sensor-enabled cars are absorbing vast amounts of data to continually train algorithms, thus enabling them to become more adaptable to these circumstances.

-So while it’s not possible to put an exact date on the tech being ready, the date for autonomous cars becoming a reality remains tantalisingly close.
+So while it’s not possible to put an exact date on the tech for fully autonomous cars being ready, the date for autonomous cars becoming a reality remains tantalisingly close.